Zero-We/BCL/README.md

 aware pseudo labeling approach is further proposed.
 Our BCL is extensively evaluated on three publicly available WSI datasets, i.e., CAMELYON16, TCGA-NSCLC and TCGA-RCC, achieving an AUC of 95.6%, 96.0% and 97.5% respectively, which consistently outperforms all the compared MIL methods.
 Comprehensive analysis and discussion will also be presented for in-depth understanding of the proposed BCL.

 ## Model
 The trained model weights and are provided here （[Google Drive](https://drive.google.com/drive/folders/1-Sk11nAC2XkGoy3LcDpoJZ7-GPpRAQBx?usp=sharing) | [Baidu Cloud](https://pan.baidu.com/s/1eANWunCUlvB7zzQPjX1oMw) (bclm)）.
-You can download these files and drag `bcl_model.pth` and  to  the `model` directory.
+You can download these files and drag `bcl_model.pth` and  to  the `result` directory.

 ## Dataset
 * **Camelyon16**